mobxjs/mobx/docs/refguide/autorun.md

     constructor() {
         makeAutoObservable(this)

-        // this autorun will be GC-ed together with the current orderline instance
+        // This autorun will be GC-ed together with the current orderline
-        // as it only uses observables from `this`.
-It's not strictly necessary
+        // instance as it only uses observables from `this`.
+It's not strictly
-        // to dispose of it once an OrderLine instance is deleted. this.disposer1 = autorun(() => {
+        // necessary to dispose of it once an OrderLine instance is deleted. this.disposer1 = autorun(() => {
             doSomethingWith(this.price * this.amount)
         })

-        // this autorun won't be GC-ed together with the current orderline instance
+        // This autorun won't be GC-ed together with the current orderline
-        // since vat keeps a reference to notify this autorun, which in turn keeps
+        // instance, since vat keeps a reference to notify this autorun, which
-        // 'this' in scope
-        this.disposer2 = autorun(() => {
+        // in turn keeps 'this' in scope. this.disposer2 = autorun(() => {
             doSomethingWith(this.price * this.amount * vat.value)
         })